We sell saffron for a limited time with a special discount Contact Us

 The exotic aroma of Zaafaran is slightly floral with a warm undertone, more like freshly cut grass that is unmatched by any spice.
 It has a pungent taste like bitter honey that is distinctive among all spices.
 The golden yellow color that is resulted after use is rare for a spice!

 These characteristics make saffron one of a kind spice that is favored by people all around the globe.
-The high demand and short supply naturally makes the price tag more expensive.
+The high demand and short supply naturally make the price tag more expensive.

 Modern scientific research shows that Zaafaran does have strong health benefits and can play a strong role in preventing diseases and curing illnesses.

-Zaafaran stigmas contain several essential oils, the most important of which is safranal that releases the exotic aroma.
-Other volatile oils in the chemical composition of saffron are cineole, phenylethanol, pinene, borneol, geraniol, limonene, p-cymene, linalool and terpinene-4-oil.
+Zaafaran stigmas contain several essential oils, the most important of which is safranal that releases an exotic aroma.
+Other volatile oils in the chemical composition of saffron are cineole, phenyl ethanol, pinene, borneol, geraniol, limonene, p-cymene, linalool, and terpinene-4-oil.